Definitions and medical terms about stillbirth

 Cervix

 The cervix is the passage at the end of the womb that leads to the vagina.
 The cervix is normally closed and very narrow.
 When you give birth, the cervix opens to allow the baby through the vagina and out of the body.
 Sometimes health professionals talk about ‘cervical incompetence’.
 Try to remember that this is a medical term – it doesn’t describe you or your body.
-Read about having a weak cervix (cervical incompetence).
+We have more information about cervical incompetence.

 Chaplain